ASE A1 Engine Repair Practice Test

 Answer D is correct.
 Both A and B are correct.

-39. After setting the hydraulic lifters to zero lash, the engine runs rough and stumbles.
+39. The engine runs rough and stumbles after setting the hydraulic lifters to zero lash.
 Technician A says these lifters require a preload.
 Technician B says the adjusting nuts should be tightened further.
 Who is correct?

 - A. Technician A